trixi-framework/Trixi.jl/docs/src/meshes/p4est_mesh.md

 ### Element neighbor connectivity

-The construction of the element nieghbor ids and identifying physical boundary surfaces is done using functionality directly from the [p4est](https://github.com/cburstedde/p4est) library.
+The construction of the element neighbor ids and identifying physical boundary surfaces is done using functionality directly from the [p4est](https://github.com/cburstedde/p4est) library.
 For example, the neighbor connectivity is created in the mesh constructor using the wrapper `read_inp_p4est` function.

 ### HOHQMesh boundary information

-If present, any additional information in the mesh file that was created by `HOHQMesh` is prefaced with "`** `" to make it an Abaqus comment.
+If present, any additional information in the mesh file that was created by `HOHQMesh` is prefaced with `** ` to make it an Abaqus comment.
 This ensures that the read in of the file by a standard Abaqus file parser, as done in the `read_inp_p4est` function, is done correctly.